 Sometimes, sixth nerve palsy happens without any other symptoms.
 This is called isolated sixth nerve palsy.
-Other times, sixth nerve palsy may come with other neurological or other symptoms.
+Other times, sixth nerve palsy may come with other symptoms.
 This is called nonisolated sixth nerve palsy.

 Sometimes, sixth nerve palsy is present from birth.
 It can also result from other problems that happen later on.
 In children, injury is a leading cause.
-In adults, stroke is one of the most common.
+In adults, stroke is one of the most common causes.
 It is relatively rare.

 What causes sixth nerve palsy?

 Many problems can disrupt the function of the sixth cranial nerve, causing sixth nerve palsy.
 Possible causes include:

 - Injury (especially if a skull fracture is present)

 - Infection (for example, from Lyme disease or from a virus)

 - Brain tumor